Keyfactor/digicertsym-cagateway/README.md

 4) **KeyfactorApiPassword** - Password for user in Keyfactor with access to Keyfactor API for REST API Calls to Keyfactor
 5) **KeyfactorApiUrl** - URL for Keyfactor API for REST API Calls to Keyfactor
 6) **SeatList** - Comma Separated list of Seats to inventory for the Gateway inventory process
+7) **ConstantNames** - These were made configurable because the digicert API expects these to be named differently depending on the setup.
 ```
 	"CAConnection": {
 		"DigiCertSymUrl": "https://pki-ws-rest.symauth.com/mpki/api/v1",